Pixel-Based Similarities as an Alternative to Neural Data for Improving Convolutional Neural Network Adversarial Robustness: Supplementary Material

 \subsection{Experimental setup}

-\textbf{Training - Neural Predictive Model} - We train neural predictive models \cite{sinz2018stimulus, walke2018inception} to predict neural responses using all scans (measurements of neurons) with the same training configurations and neural data available in the codebase left by \citet{li2019learning}.\\ \textbf{Training - Image classification} - All models were trained by stochastic gradient descent on a NVIDIA A100-SXM4-40GB GPU.
+\textbf{Training - Neural Predictive Model.} We train neural predictive models \cite{sinz2018stimulus, walke2018inception} to predict neural responses using all scans (measurements of neurons) with the same training configurations and neural data available in the codebase left by \cite{li2019learning}. \textbf{Training - Image classification.} All models were trained by stochastic gradient descent on a NVIDIA A100-SXM4-40GB GPU.
 Models classifying grayscale CIFAR-10 were trained during 40 epochs.
 Training and regularizing a ResNet18 CIFAR-10 took in average 34 min to run.
 We used a batch size of 64 for the classification pathway and a batch of 16 image pairs for the regularization pathway.
 The number of regularization images used by default is $5000$.
 Target similarities $S_{ij}^{\text{pixel}}$ are computed as follows.
 We compute the cosine similarity between images which are flattened, mean subtracted and normalized.
 We use the same learning schedule as in \cite{li2019learning}.
-Models were trained using Pytorch \citep{paszke2017automatic}.\\ The classification datasets used are : MNIST \cite{726791}, FashionMNIST \cite{xiao2017fashion}, grayscale CIFAR-10 \cite{krizhevsky2009learning}, grayscale CIFAR-100.
-The regularization datasets used are : MNIST, FashionMNIST, grayscale CIFAR-10, grayscale CIFAR-100 and grayscale ImageNet \cite{deng2009imagenet}.
-In Appendix \ref{hyperparam_val}, we report the $(\alpha, Th)$ used for each dataset combinations.
-The code used for training is based on the code used in \citet{li2019learning}.
-All codes are available at \href{https://github.com/elieattias1/pixel-reg}{https://github.com/elieattias1/pixel-reg}.
+Models were trained using Pytorch \citep{paszke2017automatic}.

-\textbf{Adversarial attacks} (see Section \ref{adversarial-attacks}) - All perturbations are reported for image pixels in the range $[0, 1]$.
-We evaluate model robustness to random noise and transferred FGSM \cite{goodfellow2014explaining} perturbations by measuring the accuracy of evaluated models for distinct perturbation strengths $\epsilon$.
+The classification datasets used are : MNIST \cite{726791}, FashionMNIST \cite{xiao2017fashion}, CIFAR-10 \cite{krizhevsky2009learning}, CIFAR-100.
+The regularization datasets used are : MNIST, FashionMNIST, CIFAR-10, CIFAR-100 and ImageNet \cite{deng2009imagenet}.
+In Supplementary Material \ref{hyperparam_val}, we report the $(\alpha, Th)$ used for each dataset combinations.
+The code used for training is based on the code used in \cite{li2019learning}.
+All codes are available at \href{https://github.com/elieattias1/pixel-reg}{https://github.com/elieattias1/pixel-reg}. \textbf{Adversarial attacks.} All perturbations are reported for image pixels in the range $[0, 1]$.
+We evaluate model robustness to random noise and transfer-based FGSM \cite{goodfellow2014explaining} perturbations by measuring the accuracy of evaluated models for distinct perturbation strengths $\epsilon$.
 We empirically find the range of perturbation strengths used to evaluate models, such that the unregularized model performs bad at the highest $\epsilon$ used for that particular model-dataset-attack combination.
 The random noise perturbations are showcased in Fig \ref{fig:noise_visualization}.